ha5dzs/nyuad-aprs-server/README.md

 * * * * * /opt/trackdirect/server/scripts/collector.sh trackdirect.ini 0 2>&1 &
 * * * * * /opt/trackdirect/server/scripts/collector.sh trackdirect.ini 1 2>&1 &
 ```

-### Server Requirements

-How powerful server you need depends on what type of data source you are going to use.
-If you, for example, receive data from the APRS-IS network, you will probably need at least a server with 4 CPUs and 8 GB of RAM, but I recommend using a server with 8 CPUs and 16 GB of RAM.

 ## Disclaimer